-You will also need to be tested if you visit a hotspot on the same day as an infected person.
-If this is the case, you will receive a “Health Alert” SMS from the Ministry of Health to undergo mandatory testing at designated testing centres.
-You must stay isolated until you receive your results.
+You will also need to be tested if you have been identified to be a close contact of a COVID-19 case.
+If this is the case, you will receive a “Health Risk Warning” SMS from the Ministry of Health and must:

-If you work in higher-risk businesses such as F&B establishments, establishments providing facial services, saunas, make-up services, gyms, and fitness studios, you will need to undergo regular Fast and Easy Testing (FET) from 15 July onwards.
-You do not need to continue with FET if your higher-risk business’ operations have been suspended.
+If you work in higher-risk businesses such as F&B establishments, establishments providing facial services, saunas or make-up services, gyms and fitness studios, you will need to undergo regular Fast and Easy Testing (FET) regardless of your vaccination status.

-If you are returning to Singapore from overseas travel, you will need to take a PCR test upon arrival, and may also need to serve a Stay-Home Notice (SHN) for up to 14 days.
+Generally, if you are returning to Singapore from overseas travel, you will need to take a PCR test upon arrival, and may also need to serve a Stay-Home Notice (SHN) for up to 10 days.